LogtalkDotOrg/logtalk3/CUSTOMIZE.md

 3. CUSTOMIZING LOGTALK SETTINGS
 -------------------------------

-Logtalk interfaces with a specific Prolog compiler using a adapter file that can be found on the `adapters` folder in the Logtalk installation folder.
+Logtalk interfaces with a specific backend Prolog compiler using a adapter file that can be found on the `adapters` folder in the Logtalk installation folder.
 These adapter files define default values of the flags that are used by Logtalk when compiling source files (for a full description of these flags, consult the `Writing, Running, and Debugging Logtalk Programs` section of the User Manual).

-The default compiler flag settings are appropriated for the *development* (but likely not for the *deployment*) of applications.
+The default compiler flag settings are appropriated for the *development* (but not necessarily for the *deployment*) of applications.
 Check the example settings on the `settings-sample.lgt` for configuration suggestions.

-You may customize the Logtalk compiler flags and add your own library paths by copy or renaming the `settings-sample.lgt` file in your Logtalk user folder to `settings.lgt` and editing it.
+You may customize the Logtalk compiler flags and add your own library paths by coping or renaming the `settings-sample.lgt` file in your Logtalk user folder to `settings.lgt` and editing it.
 Settings in this file override the default values in the adapter files.
 Some of the default flag values that you may want to change include:

 * `report`
     for less verbose startup and compilation reports